-The Greater Sullivan County Regional Public Health Network is a collaborative working to enhance and improve public health-related services within the region.
-The Greater Sullivan County Regional Public Health Network is hosted by Sullivan County, NH.
-The mission of the Greater Sullivan County Regional Public Health Network is to work closely with regional partners to create consistent public health messages and programs and to ensure that the Region is prepared for health emergencies.
-Our Public Health Region is committed to helping people live healthier lives – in accordance with the Sullivan County mission, “All Day, Every Day, We Make Life Better.”
+The Greater Sullivan County Regional Public Health Network works to enhance and improve public health-related services within the region.
+The Greater Sullivan County Regional Public Health Network is hosted by Dartmouth-Hitchcock.
+The mission of the Greater Sullivan County Regional Public Health Network is to increase collaboration between regional partners to create core public health services and programs as well as collaboratively establish health priorities.
+Our Public Health Region is committed to using evidence based models, and community resources to measure outcomes.

 Public Health Region